graphicore/varla-varfo/explorations/calibrate/index.md

 <!-- TODO: include commit hash and link in an automated build step -->

 ## Calibration of Browser Length-Units

-I build that calibration device as a widget into this page:<br>
-<button class="ui-init-calibrate">click this button to calibrate</button>.

 > The reference pixel is the visual angle of one pixel on a device with